oksanat/ucine/README.md

 [Live demo](http://52.16.150.246:8080)

-By default: 10 most recent film locations are shown.
+10 most recent film locations are shown by default (on page load).
 Click on each pointer to get more information about:
 * Actors
 * Director